Our award-winning books

 Professor Graham Towl (University of Durham) and Dr Tammi Walker (University of Manchester) won in the Practitioner Text category with their book Preventing Self-Injury and Suicide in Women’s Prisons.
 The book draws on the largest study of suicides from 1978 to 2014 drawing upon more than 100 cases of women who have died by suicide in prisons.
 The authors said they wanted to write the book due to a shared interest in women in prisons and prisoner suicide, and a shared belief that prisoners’ lives matter.
 They told us the book had received a very positive reception, but added: ‘There appears to be comparatively little public or political interest in this vital area.
 But for us, all the more reason to write about it and highlight the shamefully high rates and numbers of death by suicide of women prisoners.’

-Towl said he was surprised when researching the book that, when the number of recorded suicides in prisons hit the milestone of 100 deaths, it went completely unreported: ‘I was also surprised by the full extent to which prisons are more toxic for men than women, it was stark in terms of the impacts upon an inflated risk of suicide.
+Towl said he was surprised when researching the book that, when the number of recorded suicides in prisons hit the milestone of 100 deaths, it went completely unreported: ‘I was also surprised by the full extend to which prisons are more toxic for women than men, it was stark in terms of the impacts upon an inflated risk of suicide.
 Another surprise was just how much the pattern of suicides by age group was so different for women than men.
 Important because there is a real danger than such marked differences go unnoticed in assessments.’

 The Textbook winner this year was Child Health Psychology: A Biopsychosocial Perspective by Professor Julie Turner-Cobb (Bournemouth University).
 The book takes an interdisciplinary and life-course perspective, drawing on theories and models within health psychology as applied to children – the first textbook to do this.
 The first part of the book covers topics related to events and circumstances that can influence a child’s health during childhood and adolescence including the prenatal environment; whilst the second part examines how children cope when they are ill, how they deal with pain, the experience of parental ill health and bereavement.